Why It Works

 Combine remaining soy sauce, vinegar, wine, chili bean paste, and sugar in small bowl and whisk until sugar is dissolved.

 Pour out all but 1 tablespoon oil from wok and discard.
 Heat wok over high heat until smoking.
-Add carrots and celery and cook, stirring and tossing constantly until lightly charred about 30 seconds.
-Add garlic and chilis and cook, stirring constantly, until fragrant, about 15 seconds.
+Add carrots and celery and cook, stirring and tossing constantly until lightly charred, about 30 seconds.
+Add garlic and chiles and cook, stirring constantly until fragrant, about 15 seconds.
 Add beef and sauce and toss until well-coated, and sauce is slightly cooked down, about 30 seconds.
 Add half of Sichuan peppercorn and toss to combine.
 Transfer to platter and sprinkle with remaining Sichuan peppercorn.
 Serve immediately.